growthops-digital/datocms-plugin-visual-select/README.md

 }
 ```

-You can extend multiple presets if required, and you can also additionally add options to be displayed after the presets:
+You can extend multiple presets if required, and you can also supply additional options:

 ```json
 {